-Circular economy is an economic approach that maximizes the use of raw materials or energy by changing the way we think about the use of resources and products.
+The circular economy is an economic paradigm that optimizes the use of raw materials and energy by changing the way we think about the use of resources and products.

-Circular economy is a perceptual change that occurs through a new level of thinking about sustainability – looking at the entire product life cycle and the supply chain, trying to improve it at every stage, by using all resources in an effective way.
-This is an approach to optimize closed-loop resource for industrial and commercial systems.
+The circular economy is a conceptual change that arises from a new way of thinking about sustainability – considering the entire product life cycle and supply chain, trying to improve it at every stage, by using all resources in an effective way.
+This is an approach to optimize closed-loop resources for industrial and commercial systems.

-Circular economy is based on 3 main principles:
+Circular economy is based on 3 key principles:

-- Designing out waste and pollution at the idea conceptualization stage from the very beginning.
+- Designing out waste and pollution from the conceptualization of product cycle.

-- Innovative and technology mechanisms which enable to keep materials and resources in use.
+- Innovative and technology mechanisms which keep materials and resources in use.

-- Restoration of natural ecosystems, by implementing more renewable agriculture and symbiotic approach were the result of one is a resource for another.
+- Restoration of natural ecosystems, by implementing greater use of renewable agriculture and symbiosis approach where the result of one development stage is a resource for another.

-From the Industrial Revolution to the present, the global economy is based on a linear model.
-The traditional linear economic model is based on a take-make-dispose model – i.e we buy a product use it for a very limited period of time and then throw it away.
+From the Industrial Revolution to the present, the global economy has been based on a “take-make-dispose” model – i.e., we buy a product, use it for a very limited period of time, and then throw it away.

-The way we purchase and manufacture today by using large quantities of materials, ignoring their continued availability and the effects of their consumption and disposal on our planet.
+Today, developed economies purchase and manufacture large quantities of materials, ignoring their continued availability and the effects of their consumption and disposal on our planet.

-This linear way of manufacture and consumption is usually unsustainable and consists of several disadvantages, mainly the excessive pressure on essential ecosystem services, such as water, air and soil.
-The linear economic model also has a negative impact on the economy itself, as it ignores the fact that the supply of materials and is limited.
+This linear approach from manufacturing to consumption to disposal, is usually unsustainable, and and typically imposes extraordinary pressure on essential aspects of the natural ecosystem, such as water, air and soil.
+The linear economic model also has disregards the limited supply of raw materials.
 This causes economic uncertainty, which reflected in the raw material prices and increased demand.

 These problems are solved in a circular economy.

-Recognizing the importance of adopting a sustainable way of human behavior, the circular economy aims to achieve a sustainable economically growth, by breaking the link between economic development and inefficient consumption of resources.
+Recognizing the importance of adopting sustainable modes of human behavior, the circular economy aims to achieve sustainable economically growth, by breaking the link between economic development and inefficient consumption of resources.

-Through structural changes such as redesign, reuse and re-production using innovation and new business models, the circular economy model is based on the principle that materials and their value will remain in the circle of production and consumption, rather than ending in the garbage as is the linear model.
+Through structural changes such as redesign, reuse and re-production using innovation and new business models, the circular economy model is based on the principle that materials and their value will remain sustained, rather than being discarded.

-Shifting from linear to circular economy has great economic and environmental benefits:
+Shifting from a linear to circular economy has great economic and environmental benefits:

 - encouraging innovation